 Situated in the heart of the historic district of Mobile between Royal and Water streets, the design of the new Exploreum represents the architectural context of surrounding facilities, but does not reproduce it.
 A common palette of proportions and materials, such as gabled roofs, wooden eaves and cave fascias, stucco walls, a copper dome roof and a modern interpretation of the historic eave brackets, links the old and the new.
 In fact, the copper fireman’s poles were kept intact and are visible from Minds On Hall, Wharf of Wonder, as well as the classroom and conference room.

-More than a decade later, the Exploreum continues to set the bar for educational outreach, providing hands-on learning experiences for the young and the young-at-heart and promoting the virtues of lifelong learning and curiosity.
+More than 20 years later, the Exploreum continues to set the bar for educational outreach, providing hands-on learning experiences for the young and the young-at-heart and promoting the virtues of lifelong learning and curiosity.
 The Exploreum will continue to grow with the community and bring new and exciting experiences for all ages.